 In this section, we shall briefly describe the properties of the bilinear pairings.
-The bilinear parings include Weil pairing and Tate pairing in elliptic curve cryptography, as the MOV attack using Weil pairing and the FR attack using Tate pairing reduce the discrete logarithm problem on some elliptic curves to the discrete logarithm problem in a finite field [25,26].
-Recently, the bilinear pairings have been used in construction of the identity-based cryptography.
+The bilinear parings include Weil pairing and Tate pairing in elliptic curve cryptography.
+The MOV attack using Weil pairing and the FR attack using Tate pairing reduce the discrete logarithm problem on some elliptic curves to the discrete logarithm problem in a finite field [25,26].
+Later, the bilinear pairings have been used in construction of the identity-based cryptography.

-We let $G_1$ be a cyclic additive group generated by P, whose order is a prime q, and $G_2$ be a cyclic multiplicative group of the same order q.
-We assume that the discrete logarithm problem (DLP) in both $G_1$ and $G_2$ are hard.
+We let G_1 be a cyclic additive group generated by P, whose order is a prime q, and G_2 be a cyclic multiplicative group of the same order q.
+We assume that the discrete logarithm problem (DLP) in both G_1 and G_2 are hard.
 We let $\hat{e}: G_1 \times G_1 \to G_2$ be a pairing which satisfies the following properties: